-By this time, she was fitted with a Laystal type crankshaft, larger 12" brakes and looked like it does At Queenstown it went very well, considering it had only been started three days before the meeting, after being off the road for 21 years, and the driver was very rusty after not having driven it for so long!!
+Parade, By this time, she was fitted with a Laystal type crankshaft, larger 12" brakes and looked like it does in the photo on the front cover.
+At Queenstown it went very well, considering it had only been started three days before the meeting, after being off the road for 21 years, and the driver was very rusty after not having driven it for so long!!